mikesol/notation-in-the-21st-century/slurs.md

 ---

-# When does machine learning make sense?
+# When does ML make sense?

 - When there is no easily-grokable model underlying a process.
 - When the process yields sensible results with few outliers.